Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Smears-burrow.md

 # Events:
 1. The monthly fish-off.
 Teams of 4 accepted.
 Judging done by the towns elders, one from the Grung and two from the rest of the town (since that is how the percentage population divides, 33% Grung, 66% other).
 Categories for: largest catch, most dangerous catch, most odd catch, and prettiest fish.
 Gold prizes to the winners.
 Many come from [[Saddle-Port]], [[Herringshold]], and [[Gullhook]] to join in.
 2. The great Grung-Others capture the flag game.
 Every year, around when the season begin to change back from cold and frosty to warm and spring-y, a game of capture the flag is held.
 No maiming, but blunt trauma and knocking people out is allowed.
 It is just for fun.
 Winning team gets a trophy.
 The Grung have lost this for 8 years in a row now.
+# Vanishings:
+Smears-burrow has lost 3 individuals:
+1. Mary-Anne Birch, the librarian for the Old Birch Library.
 # Related Missions:
 1. [[Mission, Welcome to Mist]]: A part of a hook from this mission could directly take players to Smears-burrow looking for clues related to [[The Vanishings in the North-West]].
 	-  The clues that they could find are listed in the mission.